When is Soccer Aid 2018 on TV? Who's in the teams? Everything you need to know about ITV's charity football match

 “Every player is a legend to me, but I think getting Sir Mo Farah – an actual knight of the realm – to strap on his boots for England has got to win it for me this year,” Williams said.
 “I’ve got high hopes for you, Mo – I’ve been practicing my Mo-Bot already!”

-The team will contain former international players like Michael Owen and Jamie Redknapp, and celebrities including former Homeland star Damian Lewis, singer Olly Murs, comedian Lee Mack and Take Me Out host (and Soccer Aid changing room prankster) Paddy McGuiness.
+The team will contain former international players like Michael Owen, Jamie Redknapp and Robbie Keane, and celebrities including former Homeland star Damian Lewis, singer Olly Murs, comedian Lee Mack and Take Me Out host (and Soccer Aid changing room prankster) Paddy McGuiness.

+Stay close to me @robbiekeane the fear has arrived @unicef @socceraid #oldtraffordbound https://t.co/fOfhYNvVSn pic.twitter.com/wRErXyVtLK

 The World XI squad will be skippered by first-time Soccer Aid participant Usain Bolt – and the Olympic sprinter is ready with his fighting talk: “We have players who’ve won the FIFA World Cup, the rugby World Cup and the UEFA Champions League… I think Robbie should be pretty nervous right now.”